ValkyrieOps/sensu-check-open-ports/README.md

 ## Overview

-The sensu-check-open-ports is a [Sensu Check][6] that determines open port count per user
+check-open-ports is a [Sensu Check][6] that determines open port count per user

 ## Files